The End of Another Academic Year!

 Highlights from Summer Term 16/17

-We are excited to say this year we reached over 700 of our state schools with 899 school talks across the UK.
-These were hosted from Elgin to Penzance, from Norwich to Newcastle and in between.
-Below you can see some of the highlights from this term, as well as a link to be sure you update your school’s or college’s application if your details have changed.
+We are excited to say this year we reached over 700 of our state schools with 899 school talks across the UK- from Elgin to Penzance, from Norwich to Newcastle and in between!
+Below you can see some of the highlights from this term, and the link to update your application or apply if you haven’t!

-Marco Bertozzi, Vice President of Spotify Europe spoke to 60 Year 10 and 11 students from Holmer Green Senior School about how to prepare yourself for an interview as well as how to be a successful employee once you get past the interview stage.
+Marco Bertozzi, Vice President of Spotify Europe spoke to 60 Year 10 and 11 students from Holmer Green Senior School about how to prepare yourself for an interview as well as the personal skills to be successful and thrive in an organisation.
 This is particularly useful to students who are about to leave school for the world of work, whichever route they chose to take.
-As well as this, the students had just finished a work experience placement so Marco’s words may have just kickstarted some reflection.
+As well as this, the students had just finished a work experience placement so Marco’s words may have just kickstarted some reflection!

 As part of Coombe Girls’ School’s diversity day, Sally Boyle, HR Director at Goldman Sachs spoke to a large audience of 360 Year 8 students about the importance of diversity and her career.
 Sally highlighted how essential it is to have diversity at Goldman Sachs, how they create an inclusive environment and how this relates to their behaviour at school.
 Once Sally’s talk had concluded, the students were divided up into smaller groups and given case studies to discuss which worked brilliantly considering the theme of the talk and whole day.